Chaithanyakrishna2003/Buddy-AI-Backend/COMPLETE_SETUP.md

 This script will:
 - ✅ Check that Java 21 and Maven are installed
 - ✅ Create a `.env` file with all required environment variables
-- ✅ Start MongoDB and Redis using Docker Compose
 - ✅ Build the project

 ## Step 3: Configure OpenAI API Key